glic3rinu/spam-gear/README.md

 This project consists of a handful of tools that try to provide a good-enough solution to two unsolvable problems:

 1. Spammers sending spam through compromised PHP web applications on shared hosting environments
-2. Spammers sending spam via stolen e-mail account credentials
+2. Spammers sending spam via stolen e-mail credentials

 Spam-gear scripts follow the UNIX philosophy of combining small tools that do one thing, and do it well.